Skip to main content

 • Asked by: Paul Sweeney, MSP for Glasgow, Scottish Labour

-• Current Status: Answered by Gillian Martin on 7 January 2026
+• Current Status: Answer expected on 9 March 2026

 • Asked by: Paul Sweeney, MSP for Glasgow, Scottish Labour

-• Current Status: Answered by Gillian Martin on 7 January 2026
+• Current Status: Answer expected on 4 March 2026

 • Asked by: Paul Sweeney, MSP for Glasgow, Scottish Labour